 The EarthCraft technical advisor will visually confirm compliance during the mid-construction inspection.

 This is an example of a passive radon gas vent system.

-IAQ 6: Low- or no-formaldehyde content for finishes (Choose one, Details Below):
+IAQ 6: Low- or no-formaldehyde content for finishes (choose minimum of three (3), details below):